Prakash-code-sys/Self-ticket-Generate/README.md

 from final
 where shift = 'B'

+--Block G
 union
 select healthcheck,types,mins,date,
 case
+--To elect 2 out of 8 people
 when count_g = '2' and prashant = 'G' and prasath = 'G' and code = 'G1' then 'Prashanth'
 when count_g = '2' and prashant = 'G' and prasath = 'G' and code = 'G2' then 'Prasath'
 when count_g = '2' and prashant = 'G' and kalyan = 'G' and code = 'G1' then 'Prashanth'
 when count_g = '2' and prashant = 'G' and kalyan = 'G' and code = 'G2' then 'Kalyan'
 when count_g = '2' and prashant = 'G' and venkadesh = 'G' and code = 'G1' then 'Prashanth'
 when count_g = '2' and prashant = 'G' and venkadesh = 'G' and code = 'G2' then 'Venkadesh'
 when count_g = '2' and prashant = 'G' and vineeth = 'G' and code = 'G1' then 'Prashanth'
 when count_g = '2' and prashant = 'G' and vineeth = 'G' and code = 'G2' then 'Vineeth'
 when count_g = '2' and prashant = 'G' and balaji = 'G' and code = 'G1' then 'Prashanth'
 when count_g = '2' and prashant = 'G' and balaji = 'G' and code = 'G2' then 'balaji'
 when count_g = '2' and prashant = 'G' and prakash = 'G' and code = 'G1' then 'Prashanth'
 when count_g = '2' and prashant = 'G' and prakash = 'G' and code = 'G2' then 'Prakash'
 when count_g = '2' and prakash = 'G' and prasath = 'G' and code = 'G1' then 'Prakash'
 when count_g = '2' and prakash = 'G' and prasath = 'G' and code = 'G2' then 'Prasath'
 when count_g = '2' and prakash = 'G' and kalyan = 'G' and code = 'G1' then 'Prakash'
 when count_g = '2' and prakash = 'G' and kalyan = 'G' and code = 'G2' then 'Kalyan'
 when count_g = '2' and prakash = 'G' and venkadesh = 'G' and code = 'G1' then 'Prakash'
 when count_g = '2' and prakash = 'G' and venkadesh = 'G' and code = 'G2' then 'Venkadesh'
 when count_g = '2' and prakash = 'G' and vineeth = 'G' and code = 'G1' then 'Prakash'
 when count_g = '2' and prakash = 'G' and vineeth = 'G' and code = 'G2' then 'Vineeth'
 when count_g = '2' and prakash = 'G' and balaji = 'G' and code = 'G1' then 'Prakash'
 when count_g = '2' and prakash = 'G' and balaji = 'G' and code = 'G2' then 'balaji'
 when count_g = '2' and prasath = 'G' and kalyan = 'G' and code = 'G1' then 'Prasath'
 when count_g = '2' and prasath = 'G' and kalyan = 'G' and code = 'G2' then 'Kalyan'
 when count_g = '2' and prasath = 'G' and venkadesh = 'G' and code = 'G1' then 'Prasath'
 when count_g = '2' and prasath = 'G' and venkadesh = 'G' and code = 'G2' then 'Venkadesh'
 when count_g = '2' and prasath = 'G' and vineeth = 'G' and code = 'G1' then 'Prasath'
 when count_g = '2' and prasath = 'G' and vineeth = 'G' and code = 'G2' then 'Vineeth'
 when count_g = '2' and prasath = 'G' and balaji = 'G'	and code = 'G1' then 'Prasath'
 when count_g = '2' and prasath = 'G' and balaji = 'G'	and code = 'G2' then 'balaji'
 when count_g = '2' and balaji = 'G' and kalyan = 'G' and code = 'G1' then 'balaji'
 when count_g = '2' and balaji = 'G' and kalyan = 'G' and code = 'G2' then 'Kalyan'
 when count_g = '2' and balaji = 'G' and venkadesh = 'G' and code = 'G1' then 'balaji'
 when count_g = '2' and balaji = 'G' and venkadesh = 'G' and code = 'G2' then 'Venkadesh'
 when count_g = '2' and balaji = 'G' and vineeth = 'G' and code = 'G1' then 'balaji'
 when count_g = '2' and balaji = 'G' and vineeth = 'G' and code = 'G2' then 'Vineeth'
 when count_g = '2' and kalyan = 'G' and venkadesh = 'G' and code = 'G1' then 'Kalyan'
 when count_g = '2' and kalyan = 'G' and venkadesh = 'G' and code = 'G2' then 'Venkadesh'
 when count_g = '2' and kalyan = 'G' and vineeth = 'G' and code = 'G1' then 'Kalyan'
 when count_g = '2' and kalyan = 'G' and vineeth = 'G' and code = 'G2' then 'Vineeth'
 when count_g = '2' and venkadesh = 'G' and vineeth = 'G' and code = 'G1' then 'Venkadesh'
 when count_g = '2' and venkadesh = 'G' and vineeth = 'G' and code = 'G2' then 'Vineeth'
 when count_g = '2' and vinoth = 'G' and prashant = 'G' and code = 'G1' then 'Vinoth'
 when count_g = '2' and vinoth = 'G' and prashant = 'G' and code = 'G2' then 'Prashanth'
 when count_g = '2' and vinoth = 'G' and prakash = 'G' and code = 'G1' then 'Vinoth'
 when count_g = '2' and vinoth = 'G' and prakash = 'G' and code = 'G2' then 'Prakash'
 when count_g = '2' and vinoth = 'G' and kalyan = 'G' and code = 'G1' then 'Vinoth'
 when count_g = '2' and vinoth = 'G' and kalyan = 'G' and code = 'G2' then 'Kalyan'
 when count_g = '2' and vinoth = 'G' and balaji = 'G' and code = 'G1' then 'Vinoth'
 when count_g = '2' and vinoth = 'G' and balaji = 'G' and code = 'G2' then 'balaji'
 when count_g = '2' and vinoth = 'G' and venkadesh = 'G' and code = 'G1' then 'Vinoth'
 when count_g = '2' and vinoth = 'G' and venkadesh = 'G' and code = 'G2' then 'Venkadesh'
 when count_g = '2' and vinoth = 'G' and vineeth = 'G' and code = 'G1' then 'Vinoth'
 when count_g = '2' and vinoth = 'G' and vineeth = 'G' and code = 'G2' then 'Vineeth'
 when count_g = '2' and vinoth = 'G' and prasath = 'G'  and code = 'G1' then 'Vinoth'
 when count_g = '2' and vinoth = 'G' and prasath = 'G'  and code = 'G2' then 'Prasath'
+--To elect 1 out of 8 people
 when count_g = '1' and vineeth = 'G' and shift = 'G' then 'Vineeth'
 when count_g = '1' and prakash = 'G' and shift = 'G' then 'Prakash'
 when count_g = '1' and balaji = 'G' and shift = 'G' then 'balaji'